AngelaQYang/ML/README.md

 Finally, I want to do some self-study and fun exploration of the data itself.
 I want to know more, familiar with more tools before build more.
 Here I am.
 Don't want to pass life in vain, want to target goals by utilizing tools and data more wisely.

-If you are interested in discussing data or teaming up to do challenges, please email [me]: https://www.linkedin.com/in/qqyang
+If you are interested in discussing data or teaming up to do challenges, please email me: https://www.linkedin.com/in/qqyang